-The degree will normally be three years in duration for full-time students, but part-time students may take up to 10 years of continuous study to complete subjects towards the BA degree.
+The degree will normally be three years in duration for full-time students, but part-time students may take longer to complete subjects towards the BA degree.

-- Students must complete 24 subjects of study, 15 of which must be Macquarie subjects;
+- students must complete 24 subjects of study,

 Choose your subjects

-Students can choose to study from seven BA Majors:
+Students can choose to study from ten BA Majors:

 - Ancient History